yashitaprasad/yashitaprasad/_posts/2021-03-10-Review-Two.md

 **Summary**

 This review is about the Digital Humanities project “American Panorama”.
-“American Panorama” is a collection on United States maps that give a brief history of various topics.
+“American Panorama” is a collection of United States maps that give a brief history of various topics.
 This review is about The Overland Trails (1840-1860) Map.
-These trails seem to be a significant way people migrated throughout America before the eruption of the civil war.
+These trails seem to be a significant way people migrated throughout America before the eruption of the Civil War.

 ![coding picture](https://yashitaprasad.github.io/yashitaprasad/images/Screenshot (62).png)